Licensing Authority Bulletin November 2018

 It also aimed to identify geographical areas within the county that are, or are likely to be, higher risk.”

-The Geofutures research (exploring area-based vulnerability to gambling-related harm) (opens in new tab) had identified a number of potentially vulnerable groups but one of the most challenging aspects of this profile was identifying datasets that were current, relevant at a ‘local level’ and consistent (e.g. available at ward level) in relation to those groups.
+The Geofutures research (exploring area-based vulnerability to gambling-related harm) (opens in new tab) had identified a number of potentially vulnerable groups but one of the most challenging aspects of this profile was identifying datasets that were current, relevant at a ‘local level’ and consistent (for example, available at ward level) in relation to those groups.

 - Certain datasets were already held by WRS as they are relevant to other reports and assessments, including those relating to population, deprivation and crime.